KANATA, ON – Pat Quinn has been around hockey long enough to know when he sees a good thing.

 "He is certainly intense and he likes physical play," said Quinn.

-The world junior championship is an annual tournament featuring the best teenaged players in the world.
-Canada is the four-time defending world champion and the pressure is immense to win a fifth god medal and tie the country's record for consecutive golds.
+The World Junior Championship is an annual tournament featuring the best teenaged players in the world.
+Canada is the four-time defending world champion and the pressure is immense to win a fifth gold medal and tie the country's record for consecutive golds.

 The home arena for the 2009 world junior championship is the Scotiabank Arena, otherwise known as the home of the Ottawa Senators.